benjreinhart/react-native-aws3/README.md

   * `accessKey` **required** - Your S3 `AWSAccessKeyId`
   * `secretKey` **required** - Your S3 `AWSSecretKey`
   * `successActionStatus` - HTTP response status if successful, defaults to 201.
+  * `metadata` - Custom metadata to attach to your object

 Returns an object that behaves like a promise.
 It also has a `progress` method on it which accepts a callback and will invoke the callback with the upload progress.